-Do not take Microgynon 30 if you have or are concerned about an increased risk of blood clots.
+Do not take Microgynon 30 ED if you are concerned about an increased risk of blood clots.
 Blood clots are rare.
 Very occasionally blood clots may cause serious permanent disability, and may even be fatal.

 You are more at risk of having a blood clot when you take the Pill.
 However, the risk of having a blood clot when taking the Pill is less than the risk of having a blood clot during pregnancy.